-Budgeted cost: £ 19,490
+Budgeted cost: £ 69,114

-Activity Evidence that supports this approach Challenge number(s) addressed Subject leader release time to ensure the curriculum has the greatest impact on pupil progress and attainment in all subjects Dedicating time to curriculum development and implementation, at the same time supporting staff well- being, ensures the strongest possible outcomes in learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Employment of an additional teacher Key Stage Two teacher.
+Reducing class sizes in Key Stage 2 and keeping single age group classes allows staff to have quality interactions with pupils and provide quality feedback to all learners.
+This particularly important in years groups adversely affected by Covid and lockdown measures.
+5/6/7 Subject leader release time to ensure the curriculum has the greatest impact on pupil progress and attainment in all subjects Dedicating time to curriculum development and implementation, at the same time supporting staff wellbeing, ensures the strongest possible outcomes in learning.
 With protected time, subject leaders are able to plan and monitor learning for all children to ensure it has the greatest impact on progress and attainment.
-2/3/4/5 Purchase of standardised diagnostic assessments for English and Mathematics Standardised tests can provide reliable insights into gaps in learning and the specific strengths and weaknesses of each pupil, to allow effective deployment of additional support and targeted interventions.
-3/5 Implementation of the Little Wandle phonics programme to ensure a strong and consistent approach to teaching phonics across the school Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
-2/3 Purchase of additional books to support the Accelerated Reader programme in place throughout Key Stage Two Without a wide range of engaging texts, children will not develop a lifelong love of reading.
+2/3/4/5 Subscription to Cornerstones Curriculum A broad, balanced and effectively sequenced curriculum that can be adapted to the needs of our school is essential to provide children with the opportunity to expand their knowledge and develop skills.
+5 Purchase of standardised diagnostic assessments for English and Mathematics Standardised tests can provide reliable insights into gaps in learning and the specific strengths and weaknesses of each pupil, to allow effective deployment of additional support and targeted interventions.
+3/5 Purchase of No More Marking subscription.
+With secure teacher assessments in writing, gaps in learning can be identified and addressed.
+Comparison to other schools nationally provides a bench mark for 3/5 teaching and assessment as well as exemplars of attainment.
+Implementation of the Little Wandle phonics programme to ensure a strong and consistent approach to teaching phonics across the school Little Wandle phonics programme to ensure a strong and consistent approach to teaching phonics evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils.
+Purchase of Accelerated Reader as well as additional books to support the programme.
+Without a wide range of engaging texts, children will not develop a lifelong love of reading.
 The Accelerated Reader programme Research shows that disadvantaged pupils using Accelerated Reader make accelerated progress compared to non-disadvantaged pupils enrolled on the programme and children not using Accelerated Reader.
-The greatest impact will be seen when Accelerated Reader is 2/3/5 used in partnership with quality 'real' books.
-Continue to purchase additional resources for the outdoor learning environment in the EYFS.
+The greatest impact will be seen when Accelerated Reader is used in partnership with quality 'real' books.
+2/3/5 Continue to purchase additional resources for the outdoor learning environment in the EYFS.
 Well planned and resourced outdoor play environments provide opportunities for children to make progress in both their thinking and understanding.
-Physical development is the pre- requisite for children's growth in many areas including motor skills and co-ordination, balance and body awareness.
+Physical development is the prerequisite for children's growth in many areas including motor skills and co-ordination, balance and body awareness.
 1 Purchase of pupil planners and book bags to support the link between home and school Children make better progress when home and school work together in partnership.
 The use of planners to record home reading and learning as well as achievements outside of school will strengthen this relationship.
 Providing a book bag to all new starters in Foundation Stage and Key Stage One ensures all pupils start school with the correct equipment.
 3/6/7